Lonely Planet review

 Plaza de Marte

-Guarding the entrance to the casco histórico, the motorcycle-infested Plaza de Marte was formerly a macabre 19th-century Spanish parade...
+Guarding the entrance to the casco histórico, motorcycle-infested Plaza de Marte was formerly a macabre 19th-century Spanish parade...

 Museo Tomás Romay